 When we take a look at the latest figures from the Department for Transport, published in September 2020, we can see that in 2019, 1752 people sadly lost their lives on the road.
 This figure reflects a gradual decline, apart from anomalous instances like heavy snow in 2010.

 In the same year, there were a total of 153,158 casualties of all severities, a significant figure, albeit one that has slightly decreased compared to 2018.

 When we take a look at specific figures relating to snow and ice, it was revealed that in 2019 (latest available), there were 5,576 accidents specifically related to slippery roads caused by weather conditions like ice and snow.
 There were also 1,618 accidents related to the likes of sleet, snow and fog impairing visibility.

+Let’s discuss the impact of traffic on snow accident claims.
 If you have suffered a weather-related accident you will want to know who was at fault.
 Under the Highways Act 1980, local authorities have a duty to ensure that main roads are maintained in such a way as to keep them safe.
 There is also a duty imposed upon the Highways Agency to maintain motorways to keep them passable and safe as well.
 This responsibility includes keeping main roads and motorways free of snow and ice.
 The most common way to achieve this is to grit the roads and spread salt which stops the snow and ice from settling and reduces the risk of car accidents due to snow.